Starting from the Rangoon University Golden Jubilee in 1970, the term “Swel Daw Yeik” became a synonym for RIT and its predecessors.

 U Khin Maung Tun (Htet Linn Lu Say, T78) pledged/donated K1500+ lakhs for Swel Daw Yeik Foundation.
 He also graciously accepted the Presidency.

 Saya U Moe Aung is Patron of SYDF.
 Saya also leads the PR team for providing information and update.

-- (a) The financial assistance for sayas undergoing hospitalization was initially K2 Lakhs.
-It was then increased to K4 – K6 Lakhs.
-Sayas requiring personal aids and/or frequent trips to the medical clinics are also provided financial assistance on the need basis (and upon approval at the SDYF meeting).
+- Sayas requiring personal aids and/or frequent trips to the medical clinics are also provided financial assistance on the need basis (with approval at a SDYF meeting)

-- (b) Annual Medical Checkup (which was initiated by the “Steeve and Helen Kay Health Care Fund” and the “U Khin Maung Tun and family Fund for vision care”.
+Initiated by the “Steeve and Helen Kay Health Care Fund” and the “U Khin Maung Tun and family Fund for vision care“

-- Physical, moral, and monetary support for the GJ celebrations in December, 2014
+- Physical, moral, and monetary support for the Shwe YaDu (Golden Jubilee) celebrations in December, 2014

 - Shwe YaDu Lann project

 - Help SPZPs

 Repaying the metta and cetana of all eligible sayas and sayamas world wide

 - Helping young alums and passing the “RIT Spirit” to them

 - Repairing/replace of roofs of selected houses in the Campus